milkKarten/book_Club_Scheduler/README.md

 2nd column: Last Name
 3rd column: Write 'Yes' or 'No' depending on if one is a group leader 4th through Nth column: Write 'Available' or not for each timeslot

+To use, download python, openpyxl, jdcal.
+Place excel spreadsheet in same folder with program and run.